Welcome to today's edition of the Rush 24-7 podcast.

 You know what?

-You know what you know what, Torsa?
+You know what, Torsa?

-You are for the most part exactly right.
+You are, for the most part, exactly right.

 And the reason you're exactly right is this is a no-win.

-I even if I were able to articulate what my real discomfort with this is.
+Even if I were able to articulate what my real discomfort with this is, and I'm not able to.

 It's not that I don't know what it is.

-I'm just not I'm not able to put the words together.
+I'm just not, I'm not able to put the words together.

-Because there's well, Russ, I'm sorry, I and I um I want to be quick because I know you have other people that you need to take.
+And I want to be quick because I know you have other people that you need to take.

 Don't worry about that.